 Nitrate pollution has numerous "external costs" to the environment which are not paid for by the companies discharging this toxic waste.
 These external costs, borne by the taxpayer and the public in general, include:

-This Pearl River Basin chemical discharge data was compiled from the EPA's 2015 Toxic Release Inventory (TRI) National Analysis Report of chemical discharges to air, land and water.
-U.S. facilities must report their discharges of certain toxic chemicals annually to the EPA.
-For the most part, the discharge of these chemicals is legally authorized by each state through the National Pollution Discharge Elimination System.
+This Pearl River Basin chemical discharge data was compiled from the EPA's 2017 Toxic Release Inventory (TRI) National Analysis Report of chemical discharges to air, land and water.
+"The TRI tracks the management of certain toxic chemicals that may pose a threat to human health and the environment.
+Certain industrial facilities in the US must report annually how much of each chemical is recycled, combusted for energy recovery, treated for destruction, and disposed of or otherwise released on- and off-site."
+The discharge of these chemicals is legally authorized by each state through the National Pollution Discharge Elimination System.
 Mississippi and Louisiana Departments of Environmental Quality test their waterways, designate the waterway sections as "attaining their designated use" or as "impaired" and make Total Maximum Daily Load (TMDL) discharge determinations.
 The TMDL is then used as the basis for discharge permit authorizations.

 "Since the creation of the TRI Program, the information collected and presented has provided a way for citizens to better understand possible sources of pollution in their communities.
 This better understanding can be the basis for actions, such as communications with facilities releasing chemicals to the environment and with regulatory authorities that have oversight responsibilities.
 This concept of citizen empowerment is summed up by the slogan, 'A Right to Know, A Basis to Act'."
 EPA.gov.